Logan Cup

-The Logan Cup is the premier domestic first-class cricket competition in Zimbabwe.
+The Logan Cup is the premier domestic first-class cricket competition in Zimbabwe and is organised by Zimbabwe Cricket.
 It is named after James Douglas Logan.

 History

 The first recorded cricket match in what was known at the time as Rhodesia was played in August 1890 near Fort Victoria.
 Within the next ten years, matches were played with more regularity and the most significant match was between teams representing Salisbury and Bulawayo.

 In 1903, James Douglas Logan presented Rhodesia's cricket teams with a cup to compete for, which was named the Logan Cup after him.
+For most of its history the Logan Cup was an annual inter-provincial weekend contest of two-day matches between the four provinces of Matabaleland, Mashonaland, Manicaland and Midlands, however on occasion the matches were sometimes three-day matches (as in the 1920/21, 1921/22, and 1923/24 seasons) or more rarely one-day single innings matches (as in the 1938/39 season and in the 1971/72 season when the Logan Cup was played along the lines of the Gillette Cup for the first time).
 At first-class level, Rhodesia entered a team in the South African Currie Cup in 1904–05, and then for most South African seasons from 1929–30 until 1978–79.

 First-class

 The Logan Cup became first-class along with Zimbabwe's elevation to Test status in 1992, and the first competition to hold first-class status was the 1993–94 Logan Cup, won by Mashonaland Under-24s.
 Mashonaland, essentially a representative Harare side has historically been the strongest team in the country since the late 1960s, and between 1993 and 2005 they won the tournament nine times out of twelve.
 The competition was not played in the 2005–06 season, due to "internal strife", both within Zimbabwean cricket, and the political set-up of the country.
 Upon the competition's return in 2006–07 it was relaunched with teams representing new areas, rather than the traditional provinces.
 Kenya were also invited to compete in the competition during 2006–07, but finished last despite showing promise.